 I was cognizant of what was going on for a few more days, but I can’t remember a single thing.
 I knew I was headed in the wrong direction, and it was at this point I really thought I would never play the violin again (not that I ever did before, but I’ve always wanted to get that line in a trip report).

 I then slipped even further (so I am told).
 Although unconscious, I was not being the model patient.
-On November 14, under the effect of the Michael Jackson drug (and fortunately not his doctor), I ripped the vent tube out of my throat and went after the dialysis line in my neck.
+On November 14, under the effect of the Michael Jackson drug (and fortunately not his doctor), I ripped the vent tube out of my throat (obviously I don’t like these things) and went after the dialysis line in my neck.
 Now that’s what I call venting!